-How to choose a school for your child?
-This information about the admissions criteria helps you secure the best place at a primary or secondary school for your children.
+Find out how to choose a school for your child and the school admission criteria.
+This section explains how to get the best place at a primary or a secondary school for your children.

-There is further advice about the application process, school admission deadlines, and how the appeals procedure works if you have a dispute or complaints.
+SCHOOL ADMISSION: There is advice on the application process and admission deadlines.
+Find out how the appeals procedure works if you have a dispute or a complaint.

 Note: Your council can also help you apply for child places at schools in other areas of the United Kingdom.
 All regional councils have advice teams to help parents get their children into suitable schools.

 There are several methods you can use to find out more information on the schools in your area:

 Maintained schools must publish specific information on their website such as: